dylank06/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-TODO : and write a short summary using a screenshot of the output from the linear regression, and address the following questions:

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

     - The vehical weight had a non-random level of significance because it had a P-Value of 0.07756